mdegis/machine-learning/README.md

 Please read the license file.
 I do **NOT** take any responsibility in case of plagiarism.
 It's **ONLY** educational purpose.

-## Exercises:
-### 001:

-Decide whether car should go fast or slow depending on bumpiness level of road.

-* Plot data with decision line by using Naive Bayes, and save it in 'test.png'
-* Calculate accuracy (sklearn build-in)

-### 002:

-* Same thing in exercises 01 is done again however, this time with SVM and linear kernel.

-### 003:

-* Same thing in exercises 01 is done again however, this time with Decision Tree.

 ## Mini-Projects:

 Before try to run any of the assignments, please run 'startup.py' in 'tools' directory.
 This will automatically install e-mail data set and extract it (which is about 423 MB in tgz, 1.4 GB when decompressed).